Chapter 7: Protests, Claims, Disputes, and Appeals

 - Use simple, clear, and concise language, and recognize that most people want to settle a dispute.

-Claims under alternative dispute resolution.
+Claims under ADR.
 If a claim has been submitted, ADR procedures may be applied to all or only part of the claim.
 If ADR is used subsequent to a CCO’s final decision, its use does not alter any of the time or procedural requirements for filing an appeal, nor does it constitute reconsideration by the CCO of the final decision.

 Continued performance.
-If a determination is made under agency procedures that continued performance is necessary pending resolution of any claim arising under (or relating to) the contract, the contracting officer shall use the disputes clause described in FAR clause 52.233-1 (and its Alternate I).
+If a determination is made under agency procedures that continued performance is necessary pending resolution of any claim arising under (or relating to) the contract, the CCO must use the disputes clause (FAR clause 52.233-1 and Alternate I when applicable).